alexandrevvo/nmapAutomator/README.md

 # nmapAutomatorPlus
-An improvment made on the original nmapAutomator.
+An improvement made on the original nmapAutomator.

 # Summary